temporal-sa/temporal-money-transfer-typescript/README.md

 - `npm install`

 ### Run Developer environment

-- Requires nodemon and ts-node installed
-- Open VSCode and hit 'start debugging' on the 'app' configuration
+Run workers
 - Run a workflow and activity worker in separate terminals:
   - `cd server`
   - `npm run worker.workflow`
   - `npm run worker.activity`

+Run API and Web UI (localhost:3000)
+- Requires nodemon and ts-node installed
+- Open VSCode and hit 'start debugging' on the 'app' configuration

 ### Configuration
 - `server/` contains `.env_example`.
 Copy it to `.env.development` and change settings to match your temporal installation.